Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 ![image](https://user-images.githubusercontent.com/120348065/227396214-8a7bb4ef-a780-469a-9976-a0bcb6e03a34.png)  ![image](https://user-images.githubusercontent.com/120348065/227396381-c5545165-badd-4cc7-9534-339ed24821e8.png)

-2What are the top 10 airport delays due to security?
+### 2. What are the top 10 airport delays due to security?

 After we measured the delays, we targeted security delays (airline is independent variable that has nothing to do with security of the aiport), and therefore, we measured security delay by airport, below; it is the 10 worst airport delay due to security.
 The graph shows that most airports have a low percentage of security delays, with the exception of 2 outliers (Adak Airport and Gistavus Airport).